shoutcape/shoutcape/README.md

 # 💫 About Me:
-📖I`m a student at Laurea University of Applied Sciences studying Business Information Technologies specializing in software development.<br>
+📖 Junior Software Engineer with a bachelors degree in Business Information Technologies specializing in software development.<br>

 ## 📜 Portfolio
 [villekautiainen.com](https://villekautiainen.com)